TiagoJanela/ML-for-compound-potency-prediction/README.md

 	- regression_results: stores regression models predictions

+(10) Python environment:

-(10) analysis_env.yml provides the python enviroment used for this analysis.
+	- analysis_env.yml provides the python environment used for this analysis.

 Order of Jupyter notebook execution: